softindex/datakernel/docs/components/markdown/core/di.md

 ## Features

 Dependency Injection re-designed: simpler, yet more powerful new principles
- * Extremely lightweight with lightning-fast runtime, no third-party dependencies
+ * Extremely lightweight with lightning-fast runtime and no third-party dependencies
  * Entire runtime code of Injector consists of ~50 lines of code, and all dependencies graph preprocessing is performed at start-up time
- * Extensive use of Java8+ functional-style programming: for binding definitions, user-defined binding transformations and binding generators
+ * Extensive use of Java8+ functional-style programming: for binding definitions, user-defined binding transformations, and binding generators
  * Even more powerful: support of nested scopes, singletons and instance factories, modules, optimized multi-threaded and single-threaded injectors
  * All reflection is completely abstracted out in a separate module and is entirely optional
  * Completely transparent for introspection of its dependency graph and instances